joseeden/joeden/docs/006-Networking/060-Kong-API-Gateway/015-Install-Kong-and-Other-Apps.md

 </div>

-## Access the Dashboards
+## Connect to the Kong Database

-Open a web browser and access the pgAdmin dashboard:
+Access the pgAdmin dashboard from the web browser and login using the credentials specified in the `docker-compose.yaml` file.

 ```bash
 localhost:5050